angeria/bitsek/README.md

 ```

 #### Encrypting passwords
-This function makes use of the widely popular SHA256 algorithm to encrypt passwords and protect users.
+This function makes use of SHA256 to encrypt passwords and protect users.

-In detail, we convert the password of type string into a byte string, we then proceed to hash this string using the aforementioned SHA256 algorithm, finally we call show with the result in order to return the result as a regular string.
+In detail, we convert the password of type string into a byte string.
+We then proceed to hash the byte string using the aforementioned SHA256 algorithm.
+The result is data of type _Digest SHA256_.
+Therefore, we finally call show on the result to convert it to a regular string.

 ```haskell
 encryptPassword :: String -> String